-Access to the beach is a walk of about a ¾ mile across the dunes of Merthyr Mawr warren, which are a popular training area for joggers and local sports clubs.
-The dune system is a maze of paths and there are numerous possible routes to the beach, but the main route is waymarked.
+Access to the beach is a walk of about a ¾ mile across the dunes of Merthyr Mawr warren, which are a popular training area for runners and local sports clubs.
+The dune system is a maze of paths and there are numerous possible ways to the shore, but the main route is waymarked.
 It's thirsty work on a hot day, so bring plenty of drinks.
-The largest sand dune in Europe, known locally as the Big Dipper is just to the south of the car park.
+The largest sand dune in Europe - known locally as the Big Dipper - is just south of the car park.
 Alternative access to the beach is by wading across the river from the car parks at Ogmore, which can be done at low to mid tide.
-Swimming is generally safe away from the river.
-Dogs are allowed at all times.
+Swimming is generally safe away from the river and dogs are allowed at all times.

-It's a good choice for a day out, as there's plenty to explore and there are some good walks locally.
-Nearby Ogmore castle is a short walk away from Merthyr Mawr village, the footpath crossing the Ogmore and Ewenny rivers by means of a small suspension footbridge and stepping stones.
+Candleston Castle was a 14th century fortified manor house.
+It's reputedly haunted and was once part of a lost village called Treganlaw, now believed to be buried under the shifting sands.
+Ogmore Castle is a short walk away from Merthyr Mawr village, the footpath crossing the Ogmore and Ewenny rivers by means of a small suspension footbridge and stepping stones.